putuhendrawd/sqes_backend/README.md

 **Step 2: Component Score Calculation**

-For each component (E, N, Z), the algorithm first checks for critical failures, then computes a weighted score:
+For each component (E, N, Z), the algorithm first checks for critical failures, then computes a weighted score with additional availability-based adjustments:

 ```python
 # Special cases (override weighted calculation):